Sam Bankman-Fried is found guilty of all charges and could face decades in prison

 After several hours of deliberation, the jury sided with the prosecution.

-Bankman-Fried is likely to appeal the verdict.
-For now, he remains incarcerated in a federal jail in Brooklyn, facing the prospect of spending the rest of his life in prison.
+That means that for now, Bankman-Fried remains incarcerated in a federal jail in Brooklyn, facing the prospect of spending the rest of his life in prison.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.